streamingfast/firehose-acme/INTEGRATION.md

 cd firehose-acme
 ```

-Configure firehose test etup
+Configure firehose test setup

 ```bash
 cd devel/standard/
 vi standard.yaml
 ```

-modify the flag `reader-node-path: "dchain"` to point to the path of your `dchain` binary you compiled above
+modify the flag `reader-node-path: "dummy-blockchain"` to point to the path of your `dummy-blockchain` binary you compiled above

 ## Starting and testing Firehose